 A mark can be removed by selecting the buried subject in the burial list and selecting "Unmark" with the key.
-You can only remove the mark if you are in the immediate vicinity (<6 m) of the buried subject (to adjust these settings: see chapter "Search Settings").
+You can only remove the mark if you are in the immediate vicinity (<6 m) of the buried subject.

 Deep Burials